 DENNIS CASTELLANO (Musical Director) returns to SCR after musically directing past productions of A Christmas Carol, Happy End, Sunday in the Park with George and A Chorus of Disapproval.
-He serves as the Head of the Music Theatre Program at UCI and during the summer he musically directs for California Musical Theatre's Music Circus in Sacramento where he conducted Show Boat, The Music Man and Annie this year.
-Mr. Castellano has waved the baton for such personalities as Kaye Ballard, Jodi Benson, Theodore Bikel, Judy Blazer, James Brennan, Carol Burnett, John Cullum, Dom DeLuise, Susan Egan, Nanette Fabray, Harry Groener, Dale Kristien, Marcia Lewis, Donna McKechnie, Lee Roy Reams, Harve Presnell, Helen Reddy, Cathy Rigby, Jack Wagner and JoAnne Worley.
-His credits include musical direction for The La Mirada Theatre for the Performing Arts, Civic Light Opera of South Bay Cities, Music Theatre of Southern California and Musical Theatre West.
+He serves as the Head of the Music Theatre Program at UCI and during the summer he musically directs for the Music Circus in Sacramento where he conducted their recent editions of The Sound of Music and Paint Your Wagon.
+Earlier this year he musically directed Grease for McCoy/Rigby Entertainment where he has also conducted their productions of The Unsinkable Molly Brown, Guys & Dolls and Annie Get Your Gun.
+His credits include musical direction for The Civic Light Opera of South Bay Cities, Musical Theatre West and The Laguna Playhouse.
 His musical direction has been cited by The Los Angeles Times; nine Drama-Logue Critics Awards and The Robby Award for Best Musical Direction.
 He resides in Irvine with his wife Peggy and their children Leslie and Jeffrey.

 LINDA KOSTALIK (Choreographer) is a professor in the Theatre Arts and Dance at CSULA and works for the award-winning Los Angeles County High School of the Arts as choreographer for their Musical Theatre Ensemble.
-Her career as dancer, choreographer and educator has spanned 38 years.
+Her career as dancer. choreographer and educator has spanned 38 years.
 She has choreographed numerous productions for professional theatres such as SCR, Playwrights Horizons, the Goodman and the International City Theatre.
-This year she will choreograph the Bobby Rodriguez A Latin Jazz Christmas show and is planning work with Jazz flutist James Newton.
+This year she will direct the Bobby Rodriguez A Latin Jazz Christmas show and will choreograph a "Bebop" retro with award-winning videographer Alan Bloom.
 This year it is especially good to be working for the SCR family.
 The happiest of holidays to everyone!